We offer a wide range of Indemnity Policies and have listed a short summary of each below:

 For more information, prices or to order any of our Indemnity Policies, please call us free on 0800 074 3771.

-HomeInfo UK Limited is an Appointed Representative of Conveyancing Liability Solutions Limited who are authorised and regulated by the Financial Services Authority.
+HomeInfo UK Limited is an Appointed Representative of Conveyancing Liability Solutions Limited who are authorised and regulated by the Financial Conduct Authority.